Who We Are

 Professor Scot Douglas, Ph.D

-EHP Founder, Director, and Faculty in Residence
+EHP Founder and Faculty in Residence

 “There is something both unique and gratifying in being able to sit down with a small group of bright engineering students and explore great expressions of the human spirit… to listen to engineering students wrestle together over the serious questions of our existence.”